 - John Shand, Sydney Morning Herald

-After studying English and Theatre at Sussex University Luke moved from London to Sydney where he fell in love and quickly married an Australian girl.
-He started singing and performing his own songs at the age of 22 with outlandish funk band "Funklantis" before once again succumbing to his illness and spending much of his early 20's either housebound or in and out of hospital.
+Now a permanent resident, Luke started singing and performing his own songs around Sydney at the age of 22 with outlandish funk band "Funklantis" before once again succumbing to his illness and spending much of his 20's either housebound or in and out of hospital.

-Luke emerged in 2006 to front satirical folk trio The Locals before officially introducing himself to the Australian music industry in 2008 with his debut solo album "Golden Ages", a warm, folk-tinged collection of songs recorded in the hills of Byron Bay.
-One of its tracks, The Blame Game, was used as part of Worldvision’s "Stir the World" campaign, while another two were featured on Foghorn Records' "Homegrown Roots" compilation alongside songs from the likes of John Butler and Paul Kelly.
+Luke finally emerged in 2006 to front satirical folk trio The Locals before officially introducing himself to the Australian music industry at the age of 30 with his debut solo album Golden Ages, a warm, folk-tinged collection of songs recorded in the hills of Byron Bay.
+One of its tracks, The Blame Game, was used as part of Worldvision’s "Stir the World" campaign, while another two were featured on Foghorn Records' "Homegrown Roots" compilation alongside songs from John Butler and Paul Kelly.

 After playing the main stage of the Peats Ridge Festival and a succession of Sydney residencies and East Coast tours, Luke then found himself in the familiar scenario of spending most of 2009 at home on the couch because of his illness.
-As a side effect of the illness his left wrist was paralysed for many months and he was unsure whether he would be able to play the guitar again, so he began writing songs using simple keyboard hooks and hip-hop drum loops.
-He returned to the scene with a fresh set of songs and 2 live EPs in 2010 – "Chronic Illness" and “Live in the Studio”, showcasing a funky new style and more overtly comedic lyrics, plus a new onstage persona - the Pimp
+As a side effect of the illness his left wrist was paralysed for many months and he was unsure whether he would be able to play the guitar again, so he began writing songs using simple keyboard hooks and drum loops.
+He returned to the scene with a fresh set of songs and 2 live EPs in 2010 – "Chronic Illness" and Live in the Studio, showcasing a funky new style and more overtly comedic lyrics, plus a new onstage persona - The Pimp

 In 2011, on the advice of friends and audience members, Luke combined his new comedic material and pimp persona into a musical comedy show called “Chronic” which he took to the Melbourne International Comedy Festival.
 This was where he received his first significant critical notices, with the Melbourne Herald Sun describing him as “a stick insect dressed like a pimp” but praising his “stellar musicianship” and declaring him “on the fast track to musical comedy’s big leagues” Following the show's success, he was awarded a grant from Arts NSW to take “Chronic” to the Edinburgh Fringe, where it packed out its room and garnered a 4-star review.